zohaibshahzadTO/Angular-Tour-of-Heroes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Angular Tutorial Walkthrough

+After entering the commands on the command prompt and launching the http://localhost:4200/, we see a page which is called the application shell.
+The shell is controlled by an Angular component called "AppComponent".
+Components are the fundamental building blocks of Angular applications.
+They display data on the screen, listen for user input, and take action based on that input.

+The implementation of the shell "AppComponent" is distributed over three files:

+<b>- app.component.ts</b> (component class code, written in Typescript)
+<b>- app.component.html</b> (component template written in HTML)
+<b>- app.component.css</b> (components private CSS styles)